 Change the Air Filters

 Changing your air filter is very easy and should be done as soon as it gets dirty.
 Some filters can be washed.
-If you are not sure how to clean your filter or whether they should be cleaned or replaced, your Wood AC technician can help.
+If you are not sure how to clean your filter or whether they should be cleaned or replaced, your Wood Air Conditioning & Plumbing technician can help.
 It’s a simple but effective task that will keep your indoor air clean.
 When they get clogged it’s harder for the HVAC system to push air through them, which strains your system.
 A clogged air filter also can’t trap any more particulates, and might actually start letting some drift back into your home’s air.

 Image provided by Shutterstock